kunallikescorsair/dl-transfer-finetune-food101-pytorch/README.md

 jupyter notebook
 ```

-Academic Integrity Notice
+## Academic Integrity Notice

-This repository is shared for educational and demonstration purposes only.
+This repository is shared publicly for learning and demonstration purposes only.
-Do not copy or submit this work for academic credit.
-Unauthorized use may be considered academic misconduct.
+Unauthorized copying or direct submission of this work for academic credit is strictly prohibited and may be considered academic misconduct.

+---

-Author
+## Author

 Kunal Gurung
 Master of Data Science and Innovation
 University of Technology Sydney